sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

 In order to let the user have interactions with the list items we have to write some code.

-Before we go ahead and implement the interaction with these cells we make sure to have a default selection being made when starting the application.

-1. Implement a private helper method to make a decision which view controller to display as detail view controller.

-    Add the following class property to the **`SidebarTableViewController`**:

-    ```Swift
-    // Store the selected index path
-    private var selectedCellIndexPath: IndexPath?

-    ```

-2. In the `SidebarTableViewController` add the following method below the data source methods.
+1. In the `SidebarTableViewController` add the following method below the data source methods.
 Read the inline comments carefully:

     ```Swift
     // CollectionType selection helper